arkin-developer/blog/content/posts/laptop-performance-release-article.en.md

 ---
-title: "What Does Laptop Performance Release Actually Mean??"
+title: " 💻 What Does Laptop Performance Release Actually Mean??"
 description: "A comprehensive explanation of laptop performance release concepts, helping users understand the actual value and significance of this important parameter"
 keywords: ["laptop", "performance release", "thermal management", "processor", "power consumption"]
 author: "Arkin"